Transportation

 In Kasanka National Park, northern Zambia, this pontoon ferry brings my car across a small river.
 (Photo copyright © by Kaj Halberg)

-During a car trip across Africa, we experienced several punctures.
-In this picture, my companions Steffen Madsen and Johnny Kristensen are pumping up a mended tube, Rwanda.
-The first half of our journey is related on the page Travel episodes – Africa 1980-1981: An arduous journey across Africa.
+During the trip we experienced several punctures.
+In this picture from Rwanda, my companions Steffen and Johnny are pumping up a mended tube.
 (Photo copyright © by Kaj Halberg)

 Taxis